 1913: The U.S. government creates income tax, allowing Americans to deduct interest from almost any loan, including credit cards, student debt, and car payments, citing that interest payments were “an expense of earning business and investment income.”

-2018: (February 21) IRS eliminates interest deductions for HELOCs, clarifying that deductions are allowed on home equity debts used to “buy, build or substantially improve” taxpayers’ homes.
+2018: IRS eliminatesinterest deductions for HELOCs, clarifying that deductions are allowed on home equity debts used to “buy, build,or substantially improve” taxpayers’ homes.

-According to the NAHB, the new law does not include simple repairs that keep your home in regular working condition, such as painting interior walls, repairing gutters, fixing leaks and replacing broken windows.
-These improvements are considered necessary to maintain your home’s livability.
+What are some examples of non-substantial home improvements?
+According to the National Association of Home Builders (NAHB), painting interior walls, repairing gutters, fixing leaks,and replacing broken windowswould all be considered non-substantial home improvements.
 However, if you plan to do extensive remodeling or restoration of your home, and painting or gutter repair is part of those plans, they would be considered a substantial improvement.

 The definition is being challenged by some who say that even something as simple as painting a kitchen could be considered a ‘substantial improvement’ if it adds to a home’s value.

-According to the 2018 Cost vs Value Report, a mid-range remodel will return more than 52% of its cost, a substantial upgrade that most certainly adds value to your home.
+, a mid-range bathroom remodel will return more than 60% of its cost, a substantial upgrade that most certainly adds value to your home.
 New flooring, updated showers and baths, lighting, storage and fixtures can freshen up an outdated space and make your home more attractive to potential buyers when it comes time to sell.